alexzshl/vscode-taskhere/README.md

         }
 ```

-You can "add" a built-in icon to the task name with a special syntax, which will appear as an icon on the status bar
+You can "add" a built-in icon to the task name with a special syntax, which will appear as an icon on the status bar:

-[*tasks.json*]
+[`*options-tasksHere-name*]

 ```json
         {